DRIEHAUS COLLEGE OF BUSINESS/KELLSTADT GRADUATE SCHOOL OF BUSINESS

 About the Dean

-Misty M. Johanson, PhD, is interim dean of the Driehaus College of Business and Kellstadt Graduate School of Business.
-She also is the director of DePaul’s School of Hospitality Leadership.
-An exceptional professor, scholar and industry professional, she brings a real-world perspective to her roles at DePaul.
+Misty M. Johanson, PhD, is dean of the Driehaus College of Business and Kellstadt Graduate School of Business.
+An exceptional leader, professor, scholar and industry professional, she brings a real-world perspective to her roles at DePaul.
 Read more about Misty Johanson

 Founded in 1912, DePaul’s business college was among the first 10 business colleges in the United States.
 It also was the first business school in downtown Chicago and the first business school at an American Catholic university.